9dots/9dots.io-pages/OjkKnOj.md

 - 40 minutes

 ## Engage - 5 minutes
+Get students thinking about sensors by relating it to the senses that humans have.

 1. Today, students learn about electronic sensors that can make their mural interactive.